DigitalCoreNZ/hashnode/cm4gx8wng000209l4flhc0jwf.md

 # Installing Ollama.

-Ollama is used to download, set up, and run large language models on a local PC.
+Ollama is a local, large language model manger.

 * From the terminal, I install Ollama: